-The RVTPO performs six core functions:
+The RVTPO performs the six core MPO functions:

 1. Establish a setting for effective decision-making.
 Establish and manage a fair and impartial setting for effective regional decision-making in the metropolitan area.

 Figure 2.
 Roanoke Valley-Alleghany Region

 2. Identify and evaluate transportation improvement options.
 Develop transportation improvement options and use data and planning methods to evaluate whether those options support criteria and system performance targets.
 Planning studies and evaluations are included in the Unified Planning Work Program.